GostLy/piBox-quickboxDashboard/README.md

 ```
 box panel fix-disk mnt /mnt/piStorage
 ```
-#### "/mnt/piStorage" is where you should replace with your mounted device folder
+#### "/mnt/piStorage" should be replaced with your mounted device folder

-### Now from the swizzin web panel it should show you the disk status of your mounted device!
+### Now if you did everything right then the swizzin web panel should show you the disk status of your mounted device!